Who Is Arianna Huffington?

-'The Huffington Post'
+'The Huffington Post' and Thrive Global

 In 2005, Huffington launched the online site The Huffington Post, co-founding the platform with Kenneth Lerer and becoming its editor-in-chief.
 The site was initially known for its blogging, liberal punditry and news aggregation, a rebuttal to right-leaning aggregation sites such as The Drudge Report.
 Over the years, however, it has grown to cover a wide range of media categories, from politics to sports to business, to name a few.
 By 2008, The Observer ranked The Huffington Post as the most powerful blog in the world.

 While the Web site took off, Huffington continued to write books as well, and in 2007 she released On Becoming Fearless ... in Love, Work, and Life, which would later become the inspiration for a 2013 Huffington Post blog series.

 In 2011, Huffington sold the site to AOL for more than $300 million, and she subsequently became president and editor-in-chief of the company's Huffington Post Media Group.
 Huffington Post writer David Wood won the site a 2012 Pulitzer Prize for national reporting, and the site's success has made possible corresponding international editions in Canada, Great Britain, France and Spain, among several other countries.